-7Agriculture, even in its rudest and lowest state, supposes a settlement; some sort of fixed habitation which cannot be abandoned without great loss.
-When a nation of mere husbandmen, therefore, goes to war, the whole people cannot take the field together.
+Agriculture, even in its rudest and lowest state, supposes a settlement; some sort of fixed habitation which cannot be abandoned without great loss.
+When a nation of mere husbandmen, therefore, goes to war, the whole people cannot or to maintain them when they have taken the field take the field together.
 The old men, the women and children, at least, must remain at home to take care of the habitation.
-15 All the men of the military age, however, may take the field, and, in small nations of this kind, have frequently done so.
-In every nation the men of the military age are supposed to amount to about a fourth or $\frac{c_a c}{a}$ fifth part of the whole body of the people.
-If the campaign too should begin after seed-time, and end before harvest, both the husbandman and his principal labourers can be spared from the farm without much loss.
+All the men of the military age, however, may take the field, and, in small nations of this kind, have frequently done so.
+In every nation the men of the military age are supposed to amount to about a fourth or a fifth1 part of the whole body of the people.
+If the campaign too should begin after seedtime, and end before harvest, both the husbandman and his principal labourers can be spared from the farm without much loss.
 He trusts that the work which must be done in the mean time can be well enough executed by the old men, the women and the children.
-He is not unwilling, therefore, to serve without pay during da short campaign, and it frequently costs the sovereign or commonwealth as little to maintain him in the field as to prepare him for it.
-The citizens of all the different states of antient Greece seem to have served in this manner till after the second Persian war; and the people of Peloponesus till after the Peloponesian war.
-16 The Peloponesians, Thucydides observes, 17 generally left the field in the summer, and returned home to reap the harvest.
-18 The Roman people under their kings, and during the first ages of the republick, served in the same manner.
-19 It was not till the siege of Veii, that they, who staid at home, began to contribute something towards maintaining those who went to war.20 In the European monarchies, which were founded upon the ruins of the Roman empire, both before and for some time after the establishment of what is properly called the feudal law, 21 the great lords, with all their immediate dependents, used to serve the crown at their own expence.
+He is not unwilling, therefore, to serve without pay during a short2 campaign, and it frequently costs the sovereign or commonwealth as little to maintain him in the field as to prepare him for it.
+The citizens of all the different states of ancient Greece seem to have served in this manner till after the second Persian war; and the people of Peloponesus till after the Peloponesian war.
+The Peloponesians, Thucydides observes, generally left the field in the summer, and returned home to reap the harvest.
+3 The Roman people under their kings, and during the first ages of the republic, served in the same manner.
+4 It was not till the siege of Veii, that they, who staid at home, began to contribute something towards maintaining those who went to war.
+5 In the European monarchies, which were founded upon the ruins of the Roman empire, both before and for some time after the establishment of what is properly called the feudal law, the great lords, with all their immediate dependents, used to serve the crown at their own expence.
 In the field, in the same manner as at home, they maintained themselves by their own revenue, and not by any stipend or pay which they received from the king upon that particular occasion.

-8 In a more advanced state of society, two different causes contribute to render it altogether impossible that they, who take the field, should maintain themselves at their own expence.
-Those two causes are, the progress of manufactures, and the improvement in the art of war.22
+In a more advanced state of society, two different causes contribute to render it altogether impossible that they who take the field, should maintain themselves at their own expence.
+Those two causes are, the progress of manufactures, and the improvement in who take the field, the art of war.